kamailio/kamailio-wiki/docs/features/new-in-5.8.x.md

   - implemented restore of Ro sessions from database
   - enhancements to make module compatible to other charging servers
+  - added option to get and use P-Access-Network-Info for terminating scenario

 ### ims_dialog